Syimlieh/weather-FE/README.md

     Open terminal on cloned repo directory and run npm install to install neccessary dependency

-    Obtain an API key from the weather API provider: https://www.weatherapi.com/my/
+    Obtain an API key from the weather API provider: https://www.weatherapi.com/my/ (no need for this step anymore.
+Key already added)

-    Replace the key in file weather.js with your key const apiKey = 'api key here';

     open the file index.html and run the application using live server extension